caseywatts/caseywatts.github.io/_posts/2017-12-14-discussion-facilitation.md

 An "unconference" is a conference without a set agenda, and without set speakers.
 Attendees determine discussion topics the morning-of, and then each small group decides how to delve into the topic on its own.

+I facilitate unconference discussions a bit differently than I've seen anyone else do it - and people seem to love this format! 🤗

 >The best unconference sessions are **threaded** - where attendees spend time at the beginning to **brainstorm** and **prioritize** topics.

 ## Threaded vs Unthreaded